ali-sdk/ali-oss/README.md

     - 'Content-Disposition' object name for download, e.g.: `Content-Disposition: somename`
     - 'Content-Encoding' object content encoding for download, e.g.: `Content-Encoding: gzip`
     - 'Expires' expires time (milliseconds) for download, e.g.: `Expires: 3600000`
+    - [x-oss-callback] The callback parameter is composed of a JSON string encoded in Base64,detail [see](https://www.alibabacloud.com/help/doc-detail/31989.htm)<br> e.g.:
+        ```json
+            {
+              "callbackUrl":"121.101.166.30/test.php",     //Required
+              "callbackHost":"oss-cn-hangzhou.aliyuncs.com",  //Optional
+              "callbackBody":"{\"mimeType\":${mimeType},\"size\":${size}}",   //Required
+              "callbackBodyType":"application/json" //Optional
+            }
+        ```
+    - [x-oss-callback-var] Custom parameters are a map of key-values.
+You can configure the required parameters to the map.
+When initiating a POST callback request, the OSS puts these parameters and the system parameters described in the preceding section in the body of the POST request, so that these parameters can be easily obtained by the callback recipient.detail [see](https://www.alibabacloud.com/help/doc-detail/31989.htm) Custom parameters<br>
+        e.g.: need to use Base64 to encode
+        ```json
+            {
+              "x:var1":"value1",
+              "x:var2":"value2"
+            }
+        ```

 Success will return the object information.

 object:

 - name {String} object name
+- data {Object} callback server response data, sdk use JSON.parse() return
 - res {Object} response info, including
   - status {Number} response status
   - headers {Object} response headers